RoscoeEH/CIPHER/README.md

 A command-line tool to encrypt and decrypt files using AES-256-GCM and Argon2 password-based key derivation.
 Encrypted files are stored in a single `.enc` file containing all necessary decryption parameters and the ciphertext.

-In the past I had used GPG to password encrypt files but I was looking over its protcols and noticed that it uses a somewhat dated KDF and does not include authenticated encryption, this fills those gaps.
+In the past I had used GPG to password encrypt files but I was looking over its protocols and noticed that it uses a somewhat dated KDF and does not include authenticated encryption.
+This tool fills those gaps.

 ## Features